vkbdev83/dctmdevdocker/README.md

  Note .
 All the Documentum credentials and details are either in Install_Documentum.sh and documentum_setup_compose.yml .

  Also refer Opentext Documentum Cloud deployment guide for additional info.

+ Additional useful commands are available in "Useful Commands" file.